h10sheikh/DataEnrichment/README.md

-# Data Encrichment with Data Parameters
+# Data Enrichment with Data Parameters
 This repository contains the code for data-cleaning/enrichment using [Data Parameters](https://papers.nips.cc/paper/9289-data-parameters-a-new-family-of-parameters-for-learning-a-differentiable-curriculum).
-The code in this repo is forked from the [open source]() implementation of Data Parameters, and is upgraded and modified to support data enrichment.
-To understand more about data parameters method you can read the paper and README in the original repository.
-In this ReadMe, post setup and installation, we will detail a walkthrough/example of detecting noise in CIFAR100 corrupt dataset and analyzing the popular ImageNet dataset.
+The code in this repo is forked from the [open source](https://github.com/apple/ml-data-parameters) implementation of Data Parameters, and is upgraded and modified to support data enrichment.

-## Setup and Requirements
+The abstract from the Data Parameters paper is a nice overview of the method:

-This code was developed and tested on RunPod in the following environment:
+>Recent works have shown that learning from easier instances first can help deep neural networks (DNNs) generalize better.
+However, knowing which data to present during different stages of training is a challenging problem.
+In this work, we address this problem by introducing data parameters.
+More specifically, we equip each sample and class in a dataset with a learnable parameter (data parameters), which governs their importance in the learning process

-- Ubuntu 22.04
+To learn more about the data parameter method, please refer to the paper and README in the [original](https://github.com/apple/ml-data-parameters) repository.
+In this README, we will explain how to install and setup the code, describe an example of detecting noise in the corrupted CIFAG100 dataset, and analyze the popular ImageNet dataset.

-- Python 3.10.12
+## Getting Started
-- CUDA 11.8
+Please follow the [installation guide](docs/gettings_started.md) to set-up all necessary packages and data.

-Other requirements are mentioned in requirements.txt file.
-You can create a python virtual enviorment and install the dependencies there. **Important**: You need to register on hugging face with your email, and get approval to use ImageNet dataset.
-Once you do that, you can create an access token, which will be used to download ImageNet or other proprietary datasets.
-Most of the experiments were run on RunPod platform.
-You can create a persistent storage disk there, which can be attached to multiple instances.
-Using a persistent disk will help with keeping all the setup (including the virtual enviorment) preserved across sessions.
-A sample script to run after logging into runpod instance is provided [here](./runpod_setup.sh).
-You can use RTXA4000 or RTXA4500 GPUs to optimize the run-time vs cost of renting tradeoff on runpod.
-Both of them cost around 0.34$/hour.
+## Use Case Walkthrough

-### Data Cleaning CIFAR100 40% noisy labels
+### Data Cleaning CIFAR100 40% Noisy Labels
 In this section, we will provide you scripts for reproducing results of CIFAR100-40% noisy task.
 In this setup, we corrupt 40% of CIFAR100 dataset by changing their labels.
 Our goal is to detect these noisy/mislabelled samples automatically. [cifar_dataset.py](dataset/cifar_dataset.py) extends the standard CIFAR100 dataset from torchvision to allow corruption of a subset of data with uniform label swap.

-#### Baseline
+### Baseline
 ```
 python main_cifar.py \
   --rand_fraction 0.4 \